-– Due to his diagnosis, treatment, and diet recommendations I’m beginning to feel whole again.
+– Due to his diagnosis, treatment, and diet recommendations, I’m beginning to feel whole again.
 Dr. Schwerte has a gift and a greater knowing that makes him exceptional.

 M.C., San Francisco

 Mankind’s quest to conquer and create allowed us to evolve from primitive beings into sophisticated humans.
-Unfortunately it has also led to an increasing level of stress in our lives by allowing us to move and think faster.
+Unfortunately, it has also led to an increasing level of stress in our lives by allowing us to move and think faster.
 Images of “success” generated through media cause many people to strive for a self-image that compares better to a superhero.
 Quintessential I think that we as a society experience a lot more stress than for example in the 1950s.

 Stress is a natural response that allows us to mobilize energy reserves in order to defend our life.
 This is called a “fight or flight response”.
-It’s a physiological response which was designed to help us out in emergency situations like, for example, attacks from wild animals or famines.
+It’s a physiological response that was designed to help us out in emergency situations like, for example, attacks from wild animals or famines.
 It was designed as a short-term response as it interferes with our otherwise well maintained physiological balance.